zkamvar/user2021/prose.md

 > timing 2021-06-09: ~4.5-5 minutes
 > timing 2021-06-10: ~5 minutes

+The solution we came up with uses R and I simply do not have enough time to discuss all the features, but you can find out for yourself if you visit our blog posts and documentation on how to get started.

-How and why did we choose R to create the next iteration of our lesson infrastructure?
+So, how and why did we choose R to create the next iteration of our lesson infrastructure?

 ### Challenge